Or sometimes it can suddenly explode with violent rage.

 As soon as you start to get “hot under the collar,” your body starts preparing for a “fight.”
 Your muscles get tense, your digestive processes stop and certain brain centers are triggered, which alters your brain chemistry.

-help you make better choices -- even if you are normally not great at making rational decisions -- because anger can make you focus on that which is important, and ignore things that are irrelevant to the task of making a decision.
+The feeling of anger may actually help you make better choices -- even if you are normally not great at making rational decisions -- because anger can make you focus on that which is important, and ignore things that are irrelevant to the task of making a decision.

-In the long run, and sometimes even the short term, however, this automatic response to anger can
+In the long run, and sometimes even the short term, however, this automatic response to anger can weaken your immune system and lead to a variety of health problems such as:

 Headaches